Why ex-Sony boss Shawn Layden is helping Streamline Media Group go global

 Streamline’s long road

-The company actually started in the Netherlands in 2001, and then it set up shop in Kuala Lumpur in Malaysia in 2010.
+The company started in the Netherlands in 2001, and then it set up shop in Kuala Lumpur in Malaysia in 2010.
 It has expanded to Las Vegas, Europe, and other parts of the world.
 And it has worked on games such as Street Fighter V, Final Fantasy XV, Oddworld Soulstorm, Outriders, Gears of War, Death Stranding, Pillars of Eternity, BioShock Infinite, and Afterworld: The Age of Tomorrow.

 “We became lensed into the concept of the metaverse blending media, entertainment, technology, and gaming in the past year in a project we did with Balenciaga, bringing their fall 2021 fashion lineup to the rest of the world and to their consumers,” Fernandez said.
 “From there, we began to realize is that ultimately, this expansion of our of the games industry, the entertainment side of our space, is going to be met also with the expansion of the enterprise side of video games.
 And we’re extremely excited to finally see that happen.”

-At the same time, Fernandez started talking a lot with Layden, who worked with Steamline Media while he was at Sony, where they worked together for a dozen years across company lines.
+At the same time, Fernandez started talking a lot with Layden, who worked with Steamline Media while he was at Sony (they worked together for a dozen years across company lines).

 “We began to realize that there was a lot of overlap where we saw not only the talent and diversity perspective, but from a commerce side and what is the future of the games industry,” Fernandez said.